AmirIqbal1/hardening-debian/README.md

 * Disables unused services to reduce attack surface.
 * Configures kernel parameters for additional security.
 * Sets up automatic updates for critical patches.
+* Uses Lynis to audit system at the end

 ## Caution
 This script makes significant changes to your system's configuration.
 Make sure to review the script and test it in a non-production environment before using it on production systems.